inlined/cloudevents/cloudevents/extensions/authcontext.md

   the event.
 This field MAY be omitted.
 - Constraints
   - OPTIONAL
-  - In order to support HTTP binary encoding, authclaims MUST NOT contain a newline character.
   - MUST NOT contain actual credentials sufficient for the Consumer to impersonate the principal directly.
-MAY contain enough information that the Consumer may generate a new token for impersonation.
+  - MAY contain enough information that a Consumer can authenticate against an identity service to mint a credential impersonating the original principal.